 All anglers over 18 years of age must have and carry a state fishing license.
 Check before you leave for each location’s individual fishing rules and regulations.

 Whether you are looking for a day on a boat, standing on a dock, or at the edge of a lake, SoIN has a spot for you.
-Here are a few spots in Clark and Floyd County.
+Here are a few spots in Clark and Floyd Counties.

 Deam Lake State Recreation Area